Bruce–Mahoney Trophy

 The Bruce–Mahoney Trophy is a trophy awarded annually to the winner of an annual sports competition series between Sacred Heart Cathedral Preparatory and St. Ignatius College Preparatory in San Francisco, California.

-The rivalry began with a Thanksgiving day football game in 1892.
 The two Catholic high schools are longtime cross-town rivals.
-The trophy was inaugurated in 1947 and is named in honor of Bill Bruce and Jerry Mahoney, each an alumnus exclusively representing one of the schools, both of whom were killed in World War II.
+Although the athletic rivalry between the schools first began with a St. Patrick's Day rugby game in 1893, and is the oldest high school rivalry west of the Rocky Mountains and the oldest Catholic School rivalry in the nation, the Trophy, in its 78th year and named in honor of an alumnus of each school — Bill Bruce and Jerry Mahoney, both of whom were killed in World War II — was inaugurated in 1947, with its first "awarding" retroactive to the end of WWII and the 1945-46 season.

-The two schools play against each other in football, boys basketball, baseball and added in 2021, girls volleyball and basketball.
-In basketball and baseball, where the teams play more than one game per season, only the first game counts towards winning the trophy.
-The trophy goes to the school that wins in three out of the five games.
+The two schools play against each other in football, boys basketball, baseball, and as of 2021, girls volleyball and basketball.
+In basketball and baseball, where the teams play more than one game per season, only the first game counts towards winning the Trophy.
+The Trophy is awarded to the school that wins three out of the five games.

-St. Ignatius has won the trophy a total of 53 times and Sacred Heart Cathedral has won the trophy 20 times through 2021–2022.
+St. Ignatius has won the Trophy a total of 56 times and Sacred Heart Cathedral has won the Trophy 20 times through 2024–2025.
+There have been three years (1967–68, 1968–69 and 2019–20) when the Trophy was not contested and the result was recorded as a "Tie," with the Trophy retained by its then-current holder (St. Ignatius in all three cases).
 The longest period of time either school has held the trophy is 12 years, by St. Ignatius (1974–1985).

-Since the Bruce–Mahoney Trophy began in 1893, it only consisted of boys' sports until the 2021–2022 athletic season, SI and SH announced that the trophy would now be determined by a best of five with the inclusion of girls' volleyball and girls' basketball.
+Although the schools had been rivals since the late 1800s, the Bruce–Mahoney Trophy was not inaugurated until 1947, and at the time only consisted of boys sports (both schools were all-boys institutions until the late 20th century).
+In 2021, SI and SH announced that starting with the 2021–2022 athletic season, the Trophy would be determined by both boys and girls sports, in a best-of-five format with the inclusion of girls volleyball and girls basketball.

-St. Ignatius College Preparatory is the current holder of the trophy, winning it in the 2021–22 season.
+St. Ignatius College Preparatory is the current holder of the trophy, winning it in the 2024–25 season.

 Bill Bruce

-Bill Bruce (graduated 1935) was an alumnus of St. Ignatius.
-He excelled in both academics and athletics, especially in football.
-He participated in many extracurricular activities, including serving as the president of the student body.
+Lieutenant Bill Bruce (class of 1935) was an alumnus of St. Ignatius.
+He excelled in both academics and athletics, especially football.
+He participated in many extracurricular activities, including serving as president of the student body.

 He enlisted in the United States Navy at the outbreak of World War II.
 After flying more than 50 combat missions in Europe, he was killed on April 14, 1943, in an airplane crash while training new pilots at the Naval Air Station in Pasco, Washington.